Millbay shortlisted for national property award

 Given the prestige of the awards, the competition is intense, with Millbay being joined on a 12-strong shortlist by high-profile projects including Urban Splash’s Park Hill regeneration in Sheffield; major redevelopment schemes in the City of London, Leeds and Swansea; and successful commercial and residential developments spanning the South East, Midlands and Northern Ireland.

-The wider Millbay regeneration project is an exciting mix of residential, leisure, business and retail development, with high quality public spaces and direct access to the waterfront.
+The Millbay regeneration scheme is an exciting mix of residential, leisure, business and retail development, with high quality public spaces and direct access to the waterfront.
 The English Cities Fund, which is leading the project, is a joint venture between Muse Developments, Legal and General and Homes England.

-Considerable progress has already been made in delivering the Millbay vision, with over £90 million of a planned £200 million invested in the area and the first phase of the boulevard – Isambard Brunel Way – already laid out.
-Millbay now has more than 400 new homes, new businesses, the new 1,000-pupil Plymouth School of Creative Arts, the 171-berth King Point Marina and the successful Dock Restaurant, all contributing to an increasingly busy and vibrant local community.
+Considerable progress has already been made in delivering the Millbay vision, with over £90 million of a planned £200 million invested in the area.
+Millbay now has more than 400 new homes, new businesses within 25,000ft2 of new business space, the new 1,000-pupil Plymouth School of Creative Arts, the 171-berth King Point Marina and the successful Dock Restaurant, all contributing to an increasingly busy and vibrant local community.

 Work is also currently under way on two further projects in the regeneration.

 The new 137-home Quadrant Wharf development is continuing the redevelopment of the eastern side of the historic former docks, next to and following on from the multi-award-winning Quadrant Quay.
 Scheduled for completion from autumn 2019, homes are now available for reservation.

 And nearby, the new Mayflower Court scheme is being built by the Abbeyfield Society and will provide supported living and extra care for 80 residents as well as shared spaces for community use.